 - rice (I like brown or multi-grain)

-I like to serve my kimchi stew over multi grain rice with a hard boiled egg (eggs go really well wit
+I like to serve my kimchi stew over multi-grain rice with a hard boiled egg (eggs go well with

 I said quick meal recipes, right?
 I wasn’t kidding!
 Also check out my Favorite Easy, Healthy Recipes.
+You will also like my post on recipes your whole family will love.
 Will you try any of these?
 Did you already know about Rao’s Sauce?
 Do you like Kimchi?
 What are some of YOUR quick dinners you make often?
 Share your thoughts and let me know if you try any of these.